mattnite/gyro/README.md

 astrolabe.pm](#publishing-a-package-to-astrolabepm), as well as local development.

-Similar to how the Zig compiler is meant to be dependency 0, gyro is intended to work as dependency 1.
-This means that there are no runtime dependencies, (Eg. git), and no dynamic libraries.
-Instead of statically linking to every VCS library in existence, the more strategic route was to instead use tarballs (tar.gz) for everything.
-The cost of this approach is that not every repository is accessible, however:

-- Most projects release source in a tarball (think C libraries here)
-- Github's api allows for downloading a tarball for a repo given a commit, tag, or branch
-- Gyro's packaging system uses tarballs
-- Stdlib has gzip decompression
-- Easy to keep Gyro as a pure Zig codebase (no cross compilation pains)

-It lifts a considerable amount of work off the project in order to focus on the two main objectives while covering most codebases.

 The official Zig package manager is going to be decentralized, meaning that there will be no official package index.
 Gyro has a centralized feel in that the best UX is to use Astrolabe, but you can use it without interacting with the